12 - 13 NOVEMBER 2025 | ROTORUA

 Day one concludes

-Conference awards dinner (limited numbers)
+Conference awards dinner (sold out)

 7.00pm